What gives a two-year-old the right to challenge for leadership?

 Imagine a fight between a superhero and a villain.
 They both shoot a laser at each other, and it meets in the middle.
 There is a huge battle.
 Sometimes the superhero’s laser is overpowering that of the villain.
 Sometimes it is the other way around.

 Eventually, I hope the superhero’s strength overpowers the villain, and life goes on in a semi-state of nerve-shredding peace.

-That is your life during the terrible two’s…..as a leader, you need this battle to end in victory for you.
-It is a huge milestone in your journey as a parent.
+That is your life during the terrible two’s; as a leader, you need this battle to end in victory for you.
+It is a massive milestone in your journey as a parent.

 10 Tips For Surviving The Terrible Twos

 Let’s crack on with these tips then:

 Kids need encouragement.
 They need to grow up knowing they have a supportive network around them.

 When kids receive encouragement, you will notice a dramatic increase in confidence, and they will also have added respect for what you say.

 Although most of this post suggests you are the boss, and your word is final, it is essential to allow your kids to have freedom and independence.

 They must be able to express themselves without the feeling they are living in a dictatorship.
-If they do not get this, they may become a bit withdrawn, self-conscious, and maybe even fearful.
+If they do not get this, they may become withdrawn, self-conscious, and maybe even fearful.

 If you are in the middle of a full-on toddler breakdown, you can park this tip until they have calmed down.